Equora Spaces Barcsay utca 7 · VII. district

 Begin

-Six ways in.
+Five ways in.

 There is no public booking calendar here — by design.
 We prefer to understand each request directly: who you are, why you'd like to come, what would make the visit worth it.
-Five routes lead to a reply.
-One leads to a quieter way of staying close.